-We love the big shows in May and October.
+We love the big shows in the spring and fall.
 A quick look through the parking lot and you’ll spot plenty of NC plates.
-And when it’s not NASCAR race weekend, you’ll find us covered in clay during the World Finals at The Dirt Track and earplugs in at the “Bellagio of Drag Strips.”
+When it’s not NASCAR race weekend, you’ll find us covered in clay during the World Finals at The Dirt Track and earplugs in at the “Bellagio of Drag Strips.”
 At the superspeedway?
 Depends on the season.
-Tuesdays in June and July are for Summer Shootout racing, cooler weather means car shows (extravaganzas, really), and then the track turns into a winter wonderland you wouldn’t believe for Speedway Christmas.
+Tuesdays in June and July are for Summer Shootout racing, cooler weather means car shows (extravaganzas, really), and the track turns into a winter wonderland you wouldn’t believe for Speedway Christmas.

 You might think having the largest shopping and entertainment destination in the Carolinas right in your backyard would be bad for the budget.
 But designer deals at Concord Mills keep our closets and wallets in great shape.
 And it’s not just about how full the trunk is when we leave.
 We’re taking home memories of that walk through the underwater tunnel at Sea Life and challenging each other to another race at The Speedpark.